Polo (novel): Plot

 Polo follows the lives of characters in the fictional county of Rutshire, centred on the life of polo player Ricky France-Lynch.
 He kills his son in a car accident, which also injured him.
 Jailed, France-Lynch becomes friends with a rockstar, Dancer Maitland, and they join forces once released from prison for Maitland to sponsor France-Lynch and a polo team.
 In parallel, France-Lynch's former wife, Chessie France-Lynch, married his enemy Bart Alderton and moved to America.
 Alderton, like France-Lynch, is obsessed with polo, and their enmity continues as they meet in matches around the world.

 Meanwhile, one of the cottages on France-Lynch's estate is rented to Daisy MacLeod and her daughter Perdita.
 MacLeod's husband has recently divorced her, and she is struggling to keep her independence.
 Perdita, who is Daisy's illegitimate daughter, does not know who her father is; she is very difficult, but loves horses and polo.
 Perdita has a crush on France-Lynch and ends up working in his polo yard, and playing on his and Dancer's team.
-Polo takes her to Argentina, and to the United States, where he gets together with Alderton's son, Red; despite this, his other son, Luke, falls in love with Perdita.
+Polo takes her to Argentina, and to the United States, where she gets together with Alderton's son, Red; despite this, his other son, Luke, falls in love with Perdita.

 The novel takes place across continents, and its highest drama is at the polo matches, where the Alderton and France-Lynch teams vie to beat each other.
 The finale of the novel takes in California, with France-Lynch triumphant.
 He marries Daisy MacLeod at the end of the novel, after it is revealed that Perdita's long-lost father is Rupert Campbell-Black.